childsb/glusterfs-hadoop-docs/General_Configuration_CDH5.markdown

 3) su to user "yarn".
 This user was created when you installed Cloudera Hadoop.

 4) You can now restart all your hadoop services.
-A simple snippet can be copied to script as follows:
+Make sure environmental variables have been set.
+A simple snippet that can be copied to script follows:

 _Important!:_ Only start the resource manager on the master node.
 Omit `resourcemanager` commands for all slave nodes.

     killall -9 java
-    export JAVA_HOME=/usr/lib/jvm/jre-<$VERSION>-openjdk.x86_64
-    export HADOOP_LIBEXEC_DIR=/usr/lib/hadoop/libexec
-    export HADOOP_COMMON_HOME=/usr/lib/hadoop/
     /usr/lib/hadoop-yarn/sbin/yarn-daemon.sh stop nodemanager
     /usr/lib/hadoop-yarn/sbin/yarn-daemon.sh stop resourcemanager
     /usr/lib/hadoop-yarn/sbin/yarn-daemon.sh start resourcemanager